cairis-platform/cairis/docs/doc.rst

    or modification via the Goal Associations tool-bar button.

--  If any aspect of the goal concerns one or more assets, then these can be added by clicking on the Concerns add and adding the asset/s to the concern list.
+-  If any aspect of the goal concerns one or more assets, then these can be added by clicking on the Concerns folder and adding the asset/s to the concern list.
 Adding an asset concern causes a concern comment to be associated to the asset in the asset model.
 If the goal concerns an association between assets, the association can be added by